RomainTGitHub/planty/app/public/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Plugin conflict with the Autoptimization plugin where the frontend of the site shows a whitescreen when logged-in users are using Russian as their locale.
 * Fixed: Conflict with block-based themes in WP 6.0+.

-**New in Version 4.5.2.1**

-* Fixed: Conflict with Avada where some Avada elements cause the post editor to load the wrong data.

-**New in Version 4.5.2**

-* New: Integrations with Avada & WPBakery - Control your SEO and optimize your content directly from the Avada and WPBakery visual page builders.
-* New: Added support for the Limit Modified Date setting to Elementor, Divi and SeedProd.
-* Updated: Improved shipping details schema logic for WooCommerce to better prevent plugin/theme conflicts.
-* Fixed: PHP error in Tools menu when using WP 5.4 or lower.

-**New in Version 4.5.1.1**

-* Fixed: Plugin conflict with Jetpack.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) for previous releases.**

 == Frequently Asked Questions ==